SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 With this integration, you'll be able to:

-- **Import your GitHub repositories** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your GitHub repositories into SonarQube to easily set up SonarQube projects.
+- **Import your GitHub repositories** - Import your GitHub repositories into SonarQube to easily set up SonarQube projects.
 - **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in GitHub so you know if it's safe to merge your changes.
 - **Authenticate with GitHub** - Sign in to SonarQube with your GitHub credentials.